April 25, 2009

 Footnotes

 [1] There is no direct evidence of Henri Sr.'s musical accomplishments.
-But in describing Han's mature skills, Philip Brugman (who worked with him as a POW entertainer in Chungkai camp, Thailand) remarked that the younger Samethini's talent "was in his genes because his father played in a dance hall."
+But in describing Han's mature skills, Joop Postma (who worked with him as a POW entertainer) remarked that the younger Samethini's talent "was in his genes because his father played in a dance hall."
 H.L.
 Leffelaar / E. van Witsen, Werkers aan de Burma-spoorweg (1982 Uitgeverij T. Wever, bv Franeker), p.
-249.
+249. Excerpt translated by Margie Samethini-Bellamy.

 [2] Frank G. Carpenter, Java and the East Indies (New York: Doubleday, Page & Co., 1923), pp. 158-159.